-The derived rate per fish should be applied to the average annual catch over the five year period from 2003 to 2007.
-However, as a crosscheck, it may be useful to apply a derived rate per lb to the average annual weight over the same period.
+The derived rate per fish should be applied to the average annual catch over the five year period from 2010 to 2014.
+However, as a cross- check, it may be useful to apply a derived rate per lb to the average annual weight over the same period.

 In arriving at the average catch figure, no differential should be made between salmon and grilse.
 Grilse are small salmon which have only spent one winter at sea.
-However, for valuation purposes, all "salmon" are assumed to be of equal value, i.e. a fish is a fish.
+However, for valuation purposes, all "salmon" are assumed to be of equal value.
 This approach is supported by market practices in arriving at capital values.
 Sea trout should be taken at one quarter, whilst in calculating the average weight no adjustment is required as it may be assumed that sea trout will average approximately one quarter the weight of a salmon.